sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 - People who have voting power can vote for the pool in the `x/liquidityincentive` module which pool should get `$SRGM` for the incentive for liquidity providers.
 - The voter for each pool will receive the reward from the profit of the pool.

-We cut off the separation model of the staking token and the fee token because the fee token due to several reasons:
+We cut off the separation model of the staking token and the fee token because of several reasons:

 - To enable the native token to capture the large value, the native token should have the right to be used for the staking and governance.
 Only the utility for the fee is not enough for capturing the value.
 - We can enable the Feeless DA for the usage of DA which is the most important feature of Sunrise.